IanSMcCarthy/HRace_Slides/README.md

 The web app

-I have created a web app based on the described model which can be viewed here: https://ianmccarthy.shinyapps.io/HorseRace/ (it may be necessary to zoom out to see all the input boxes).
+I have created an online shinyapps model that can be viewed here: https://ianmccarthy.shinyapps.io/HorseRace/

-The web app can make predictions for up to 5 horses, the race prediction changes as data is changed.
+The web app can make predictions for up to 5 horses, the race outcomes change as the data is changed.

-I hope you enjoy the app.
-Thank you.